Berea-College-CSC-226/p01-final-project-takport/README.md

 ## Milestone 2: Code Setup and Issue Queue

-Most importantly, keep your issue queue up to date, and focus on your code. 🙃

 Reflect on what you’ve done so far.
 How’s it going?
 Are you feeling behind/ahead?
 What are you worried about?
 What has surprised you so far?
 Describe your general feelings.
 Be honest with yourself; this section is for you, not me.